 This process involves comparing the medical documentation against the codes submitted to insurance companies or other payers, identifying discrepancies, and correcting errors.

-The primary goal of a coding audit is to verify that the billing is both accurate and in line with the latest coding guidelines, thereby reducing the risk of claim denials, improving reimbursement rates, and ensuring regulatory compliance.
+A coding audit primarily aims to verify billing accuracy and ensure alignment with the latest coding guidelines.
+This process reduces the risk of claim denials, improves reimbursement rates, and ensures regulatory compliance.

 Types of Medical Coding Audits in Healthcare